 How To Wash White Clothes

 How to wash white clothes to keep them from yellowing or becoming dingy.
-White clothes are more prone to becoming discolored and yellowed than their darker cousins.
+White clothes are more prone to discoloration and yellowing than their darker cousins.

 How to Wash White Clothes

 One of the most crucial steps in maintaining the brightness of your white clothes is to always wash them separately from other garments.
-This prevents color transfer between whites and other items in your load, ensuring they stay bright and clean.
+This prevents color transfer between whites and other items in your load, keeping them bright and clean.

 Even older clothes can transfer color when fibers are loosened up in the wash cycle, leading to white clothes taking on a less-than-desirable gray hue.